onkarkumar89/FlightsAndSearchService/README.md

 - once uou have added your db config as listed above , go to the src folder from your terminal and execute `npx sequelize db:create`

+## DB Design

+- AirPlane Table
+- Flights
+- Airport
+- City

+- A flights belongs to an airplane but one airplane can be used in multiple flights.
+- A city has mant airports but one airport can belongs to a city.
+- One airports can have many flights but a flights belongs to one airport.